Arkajit19/myJavaworld/README.md

 4) Write a program to count occurence of number of vowels in an user input string.
 5) Java program to reverse a String(using loop)
 6) Java program to reverse a String(using recursion)
+7) Java program to reverse a String(using StringBuffer)